projectdiscovery/katana/README.md

 *`-extension-match`*
 ---

-Crawl output can be easily matched for specfic extension using `-em` option to ensure to display only output containing given extension.
+Crawl output can be easily matched for specific extension using `-em` option to ensure to display only output containing given extension.

 ```
 katana -u https://tesla.com -silent -em js,jsp,json